shaygol/budget_tracker/README.md

     V -->|Removed Categories| X[Next Run: Prompt for Remapping]
 ```

-> **Important**: Never delete the Template sheet or rename it unless you also update the configuration in `code/config.py`.
+**Important**: Never delete the Template sheet or rename it unless you also update the configuration in `code/config.py`.

 ## Upcoming Features

 - **GUI Enhancements**
-    - **Category Management**: Add a dialog to view, edit, and delete existing category mappings directly from the GUI.
-    - **History View**: Add a tab to view a log of past imports and archived files.
+    - **History View**: Add a tab to view a log of past imports and archived files
-    - **Advanced Charts**: Add interactive pie charts and trend lines to the dashboard view.
+    - **Advanced Charts**: Add interactive pie charts and trend lines to the dashboard view

-   - **Interactive Table Filtering**: Clicking a category row in the table (e.g., "רכב") should update the chart to show a breakdown of that category's subcategories or filter the chart to show that category's monthly trend.
-   - **Budget Goals**: Set monthly limits per category and track progress.
+    - **Budget Goals**: Set monthly limits per category and track progress

 - **Reporting & Export**
-    - **PDF Reports**: Generate a printable monthly summary PDF.
+    - **PDF Reports**: Generate a printable monthly summary PDF
-    - **CSV Export**: Option to export the processed data to a clean CSV file.
+    - **CSV Export**: Option to export the processed data to a clean CSV file

-- **Deployment**
-    - **Executable Creation**: Use PyInstaller to bundle the application into a single `.exe` file for easy distribution without Python installation.

-- **Bug Fixes & Maintenance**
-    - **Test Coverage**: Increase unit test coverage for `gui_app.py`.
-    - **Documentation**: Add docstrings to all GUI methods.

 ## License
 This project is private and not intended for redistribution.